Cass County, North Dakota

 Cass County is a county in the U.S. state of North Dakota.
-As of the 2020 census, the population was 184,525, making it the most populous county in North Dakota, and was estimated to be 200,945 in 2024, almost twice the population of Burleigh County, the second most populated county in the state.
-It contains over 25.23% of the state's population.
-The county seat is Fargo, the state's most populous city.
+As of the 2020 census, the population was 184,525, and was estimated to be 201,794 in 2025, making it the most populous county in North Dakota, almost twice the population of Burleigh County, the second most populated county in the state.
+The county seat and the largest city is Fargo, the most populous city in North Dakota and the 216th-most populous city in the United States.
+It contains over 25.24% of the state's population.
 The county is named for George Washington Cass, president of the Northern Pacific Railway from 1872 to 1875.
 It is the only Cass County in the United States that is not named after Lewis Cass.

 Cass County is part of the Fargo, ND-Moorhead, MN Metropolitan Statistical Area.

 History

 Cass County was defined by action of the Dakota Territory legislature on January 4, 1873, and its organization was affected on October 27 of that year.
 It was named for railroad executive George Washington Cass (1810–1888).
 Its boundaries were altered in 1875, and in 1961.